zfsonlinux/zfs-auto-snapshot/README.zfs-auto-snapshot.txt

 An example instance manifest is included in this archive.

-The script "zfs-auto-snapshot-admin.sh" is a simple shell wrapper which uses zenity, a scriptable GUI framework in GNOME, to write a service manifest based on user input.

-# ./zfs-auto-snapshot-admin.sh
-Usage: zfs-auto-snapshot-admin.sh [zfs filesystem name]

-EXAMPLES

-The following shows us running it for the ZFS filesystem "tank/root_filesystem".

-timf@haiiro[593] ./zfs-auto-snapshot-admin.sh tank/root_filesystem
-[ a set of dialogs appear, asking for input ]
-Thanks, now assuming the default SMF manifest has already been imported, you can now import the manifest for this instance, using the command :

-  # svccfg import auto-snapshot-instance.xml

-then issue the command :
-  # svcadm enable svc:/system/filesystem/zfs/auto-snapshot:tank-root_filesystem
+SECURITY

-The service is run by a restricted role "zfssnap", which is created when installing the service.
+The service is run by a restricted role "zfssnap", which is created when installing the service if it doesn't already exist.
 It has the "ZFS File System Administration" RBAC Profile, as well as the solaris.smf.manage.zfs-auto-snapshot Authorization.
-In order to see what the service is doing, you can view the SMF log files in /var/svc/log for each service instance and syslog, with more detailed logging output being sent to the log files in the zfssnap role's home directory. (/export/home/zfssnap, by default)
+In order to see what the service is doing, you can view the SMF log files in /var/svc/log for each service instance and syslog, with more detailed logging output being sent to syslog when the "zfs/verbose" option is enabled.

 SEE ALSO